pckrishnadas88/espresso/README.md

 ---

-## Architecture: Why Espresso?
+## Architecture: Why Espresso Web?

 Most web frameworks store routes in a list and iterate through them for every request.
-Espresso is different.
+Espresso Web is different.

-When you write a route in Espresso, the **Macro Engine** performs a "Code Merge."
+When you write a route in Espresso Web, the **Macro Engine** performs a "Code Merge."
 It takes your logic and injects it into a private dispatch function.
 At runtime, the BEAM uses its highly optimized pattern matching to jump directly to the correct code block.

 ### Pipeline Flow